MySQL Setup

 Setup

-Supermetal requires a dedicated MySQL user with appropriate permissions to read data and access the binary log for CDC.
+Supermetal requires a dedicated MySQL user with permissions to read data and access the binary log.

 |---|---|